jtkim-kaist/ram_modified/README.md

 is not a good idea so separate them, and finally got a good result.
 In summary, the learning stretegy is as follow.

-1. location network, baseline network : learn through only gradients of reinforcement learning.
+1. location network, baseline network : learn with gradients of reinforcement learning only.

-2. glimpse network, core network : learn through only gradients of supervised learning.
+2. glimpse network, core network : learn with gradients of supervised learning only.

 Thank you!